raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### eschewing transpilation

-There are lots of other regexen features we can implement using this transpilation technique,[^times] but here is our general approach: *Once we've demonstrated that a particular feature* ***can*** be implemented using transpilation to a formal regular expression, we'll go ahead and implement it directly as a function*.
+There are lots of other regexen features we can implement using this transpilation technique,[^times] but having implemnted a feature using transpilation, we've demonstarted that it provides not functional advantage over formal regular expressions.
+Having done so, we can return to implementing the features directly in JavaScript, which saves addinga transpilation step to our evaluator.

 [^times]: If you feel like having a go at one more, try implementing another quantification operator, explicit repetition.
 In many regexen flavours, we can write `(expr){5}` to indicate we wish to match `(expr)(expr)(expr)(expr)(expr)`.
 The syntax allows other possibilities, such as `(expr){2,3}` and `(expr){3,}`, but ignoring those, the effect of `(expr){n}` for any `n` from 1 to 9 could be emulated with an infix operator, such as `⊗`, so that `(expr)⊗5` would be transpiled to `(expr)(expr)(expr)(expr)(expr)`.

-So we'll wrap up with:
+So we'll wrap Level One up with:

 ```javascript
 const zeroOrOne =